Places to visit in Vietnam

 Never heard of Phu Quoc?
 You’re not the only one, but with the increasing popularity of the island we’re sure this won’t be the case for much longer.
 Situated right off the southern tip of Vietnam (closer in fact to Cambodia), Phu Quoc has tropical jungle, squeaky white sand and sparkling deep blue water off the dozen or so bays and beaches.
 Your main activity here may well be lazing in a hammock, however should the urge take you there are plenty of other things to do.

 One thing that you do need to be careful of is your choice of resort as recent development does mean that some parts of the island are no longer as attractive as they once were.
 Also there is quite pronounced sand erosion on parts of the island so that the beaches may be narrow.
-However there are exceptions; our favourite resort is the Mango Bay which is on a gorgeous part of the coast, with endless palm trees to provide shade and attractive thatch bungalows dotted around the gardens with wonderful views.
+However there are exceptions; our favourite hotel is an eco resort on a gorgeous part of the coast, with endless palm trees to provide shade and attractive thatch bungalows dotted around the gardens with wonderful views.
 The beach here is perfect, and shelves gradually in places so is ideal for even the youngest children.

 The best time to visit Phu Quoc is from November to March when temperatures sit around 30˚ with no rain.
 April to June is the dry season, when it gets hotter but still stays relatively dry.
 If you go during July to October, expect rain as this is when the monsoon arrives on the island.

 The island is very well connected by flights from most places in Vietnam and can also be tagged on to the end of a trip to Cambodia.
-It is also possible to get here overland from the Mekong Delta but this is a relatively arduous journey.
+It is also possible to get here overland from the Mekong Delta.

 Call us and we will be happy to provide you with a free-of-charge no obligation itinerary and quotation designed for you.

 Vietnam in pictures

 Talk with our friendly team about your family travel needs.